 The process for getting a Hardship License or a full reinstatement of your Massachusetts Driver’s License depends on the reason why it was suspended or revoked.
 There are approximately 65 ways to lose your license.
 The likelihood of receiving a Hardship License or reinstatement of your Massachusetts suspended license often depends on the knowledge and skill of your attorney.

 Just because the Mass.
 RMV suspends or revokes your driver’s license does not necessarily mean that the suspension or revocation is legal.
-I have years of experience in appealing and overturning Massachusetts License Suspensions for drunk driving, dui, 7 surchargeable events, habtiual traffic offender, breathalyzer refusals, immediate threat, speeding, CDL issues, drug convictions, National Driver Register (NDR) issues, and many other reasons.
+I have years of experience in appealing and overturning Massachusetts License Suspensions for drunk driving, DUI, 7 surchargeable events, habitual traffic offender, breathalyzer refusals, immediate threat, speeding, CDL issues, drug convictions, National Driver Register (NDR) issues, and many other reasons.
 Every suspension can be appealed first to the Mass.
 Registry and then to the Board of Appeal of the Massachusetts Division of Insurance.
 From there, suspensions can be appealed to Superior Court and beyond.
 The Registry takes a very broad view of the Massachusetts License Suspension Laws and, in some cases, the suspensions and revocations are not legal.
 Under the right circumstances, license suspensions can be completely reversed.

 In other cases, where license suspensions cannot be completely reversed, it may be possible to reduce the length of the suspension or get a Massachusetts Hardship License, either from the Mass.
 RMV or the Division of Insurance Board of Appeal.
 After an appeal hearing, the Board has the power to reverse or modify any decision of the Mass.
 Registry.
 I have been representing clients before the Registry and Board of Appeal for years.
 I have a proven track record of achieving hardship licenses and full reinstatements for my clients.
-Contact me at 508-656-0057 or via e-mail: email@example.com for a free consultation and detailed review of your license suspension or revocation.
+Contact me at 508-656-0057 or via e-mail: email@example.com for a free consultation and a detailed review of your license suspension or revocation.

 Attorney Brian E. Simoneau, Massachusetts RMV & Board of Appeal Specialist